na-na-hi/renget/archive/unesm.md

 Cyndaquil grumbled as he rummaged through his bag.
 He withdrew a hammer and a set of metal crosses.
 Each cross consisted of pairs of iron thorns welded together.
 Cyndaquil held a pointy end of a cross up to the cliff wall and hit the flat end with the hammer.
 After a dozen swings, the cross seemed to be firmly lodged in the rock.

-“Get on the foothold, Phanpy.
-We tested their strength in town, but Cyndaquil is a lot lighter than you are,” said Torchic.
+“Get on the foothold, Phanpy." said Torchic.
+"We tested their strength in town, but Cyndaquil is a lot lighter than you are."

 I put a foot on the makeshift step.
 I lifted myself up, balancing on one foot.
 After a few seconds I got back down.